vikbert/agile-scrum-certification/SCRUM_fundation.md

 ### Explain how to refine the Product Backlog Items

+Product Backlog refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
+This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items.
+Refinement usually consumes no more than 10% of the capacity of the Development Team.

+- Organize the Backlog Refinement as a meeting with agenda for the Scrum Team
+- The Product Owner introduce the PBIs, which are ordered based on their business values.
+- Then the Development Team discuss the top items on the Product Backlog, so that the items are clear for everybody and is ready to be estimated by the Development Team.
+- The Scrum Team should spend time grooming the `epic user stories` by turning them into multiple smaller, yet independent user stories.
+- The Development Team estimate the user stories by setting a reference for the story points.
+The Development Team can re-estimate them to fix the previous misunderstanding or to reflect the newly increased knowledge of the product.

 ## Definition of Done
 ### Explain the importance of a good Definition of Done